 Caffeine Overdose Symptoms: Facts and Fiction

-There are many common symptoms that indicate too much caffeine consumption.
+There can be many common symptoms that indicate too much caffeine consumption, but these are the most prevalent.

 These symptoms should be recognized and further caffeine intake should be stopped to avoid more serious and even life-threatening symptoms.